hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

   <div style="transform: translate3d(4em, 4em, -2em)">H</div>
 </div>

-Notice that the letters themselves are rotating, which is kind of cool, but can make the diagram a bit hard to read.
+Notice that the letter glyphs themselves are rotating, which is neat, but could make the diagram hard to read.

 ## Un-spinning the letters